-- a) Numerous cemeteries including Mortis Street Cemetery, Goulburn General Cemetery, St Patrick's Cemetery and the former Kenmore Hospital Cemetery; - b) St Clair, Sloane Street, Goulburn.
+- a) Numerous cemeteries including Mortis Street Cemetery, Goulburn General Cemetery, St Patrick's Cemetery and the former Kenmore Hospital Cemetery.
+An ongoing program of conservation management strategies was instigated in 2009 commencing with Mortis Street Cemetery. - b) St Clair, Sloane Street, Goulburn.
 Internal restoration work has been undertaken including works to control of rising damp.
 Underpinning of footings was carried out in the 2008/09 financial year.
 Council has undertaken a thorough assessment of St Clair's structural condition and determined to temporarily restrict public access to the building.
 Significant conservation works are ongoing. - c) The former Goulburn Town Hall Auburn Street, Goulburn was designed by prolific local architect E.C.
 Manfred.
 The building was used for many years as a community centre.
-The building has been adapted to a Performing Arts Centre, and was opened March 2022.
+The building has been adapted to a Performing Arts Centre and was opened March 2022.
 Conservation of the historic elevations of the building and significant internal elements was undertaken as part of the works. - d) Goulburn Historic Water Works Site, Marsden Weir, Fitzroy Street, Goulburn.
 The facility was Goulburn's first reticulated water pumping station.
 The facility is in good condition and restoration and maintenance works are ongoing.
-A plan of management has been completed for the site. - e) Rocky Hill War Memorial Site 1925, Memorial Drive, Goulburn.
+A plan of management was completed for the site.

+- e) Rocky Hill War Memorial Site 1925, Memorial Drive, Goulburn.
 The memorial and cottage were designed by local architectural practice Manfred and Son.
 Conservation of the War Memorial is ongoing.
 Construction of a new museum building was completed in 2020.
-The new building compliments the memorial precinct and offers additional apace to display the artefacts collection. - f) The Lime Kilns site and derelict Lime Burner's Cottages, Kingsdale. - g) May Street Brickworks Site.
+The new building complements the memorial precinct and offers additional apace to display the artefacts collection. - f) The Lime Kilns site and derelict Lime Burner's Cottages, Kingsdale.
+An appraisal of the cottages has been prepared by Council that makes recommendations to minimise impacts on the site.
+The provision of funds to carry out the report's recommendations is subject to Council's annual budgetary process. - g) May Street Brickworks Site.
 A Heritage Assessment for this site was completed in 2010 by Council's Heritage Adviser.
-The study identifies significant historical information and archaeological heritage potential.
-Council supports the community group FROGS (Friends and Residents of Goulburn Swamplands) in the development of the site for its 'Goulburn Wetlands' project.
+The study identified significant historical information and archaeological heritage potential.
+Council supports the community group FROGS (Friends and Residents of Goulburn Swamplands) in the development of the site for its 'Goulburn Wetlands' project. - h) Belmore Park is located in the centre of Goulburn.
+It was included in the original town plan as a market square.
+The Lady Belmore Oak was planted in 1869 in the centre of the park and survives to the present.
+The park is a green space that attracts locals and visitors and includes civic commemorations to historic events and citizens.